daklab/tiger/README.md

 Checking for off-target effects greatly affects speed--we check all of gencode v19's coding and lncRNA transcripts for potential off-target effects.

 For faster performance, one can fork our hugging face repository and pay for upgraded compute.
-Alternatively, for those with local GPU resources, one can call `tiger.py` (located in the `hugging-face` submodule directory of this github repository) locally:
+Alternatively, for those with local GPU resources, one can call `tiger.py` (located in the `hugging_face` submodule directory of this github repository) locally:
 ```
 python tiger.py --fasta_path <path to a directory of fasta files> [--check_off_targets]
 ```
 The `--fasta_path` must be a directory of fasta files, where each file has one or more transcripts.
-Upon completion, `on_target.csv` (located in the `hugging-face` submodule directory of this github repository) will contain the ten most effective guides per transcript.
+Upon completion, `on_target.csv` (located in the `hugging_face` submodule directory of this github repository) will contain the ten most effective guides per transcript.
-If the `--check_off_targets` was used, `off_target.csv` (located in the `hugging-face` submodule directory) will contain potential off-target effects (up to three nucleotide substitutions) for all guides in `on_target.csv`.
+If the `--check_off_targets` was used, `off_target.csv` (located in the `hugging_face` submodule directory) will contain potential off-target effects (up to three nucleotide substitutions) for all guides in `on_target.csv`.

 ### Reproducing Experiments
 To reproduce our manuscript's figures please run `tiger_experiments.sh`.